 Nancy Judd of Recycle Runway created a special Trash Me suit that was designed to stand up to the weight of 135 pounds of trash as well as contain all of the bulk.
 It has 12 expandable pockets so that it could slowly expand and grow as I added trash each day.
 The suit is made out of almost all repurposed materials and it took Nancy about 125 hours to design and create.
 See this Facebook live video of me putting on the suit for the first time and Nancy explaining how it works.
 Here’s a video of our collaboration together and some information on the suit:

-What about poop and pee?
+What about poop, pee and toilet paper?

-This project focuses just on the trash that we place in our garbage cans, not on what we flush down the toilet so I did be wear that waste.
+This project focuses just on the trash that we place in our garbage cans, not on what we flush down the toilet so I did not wear that waste.
 Poop, pee, and toilet paper went down the toilet as usual.
 Human waste is not included in the statistic that the average American creates 4.5 pounds of trash per day and is a totally separate form of waste.
 Although ultimately a lot of this waste does end up at landfills after it is skimmed off and trucked out of our wastewater treatment plants.

 “I don’t create 4.5 pounds per day.
 There’s no way that the average American creates that much.”

-This is statement that I’ve heard quite a few times.
-First of all I’d like to say if this is you, congratulations for creating less trash than the average person in the United States.
+This is a statement that I’ve heard quite a few times.
+First of all, I’d like to say if this is you, congratulations for creating less trash than the average person in the United States.
 That’s great!
 I don’t know anyone who’s actually weighed their trash though so I think most of us probably don’t have an accurate idea of how much trash we create.
 We put it in the garbage can and it’s taken away each week so we don’t ever really get a good idea of how much we create.
 Plus there’s those times when we throw away something really heavy such as a couch or our projects that create huge amounts of trash such as a kitchen remodel.
 We often look at our ideal moments and put everything else into the back of the mind.
-Sometimes our trashcan is lighter than others but 4.5 pounds is the national average on an individual level, not including business and industrial trash which is far larger number.
+Sometimes our trash can is lighter than others but 4.5 pounds is the national average on an individual level, not including business and industrial trash which is a far larger number.

 This varied from day to day but most days I just did all of the standard things that people do such as going grocery shopping, eating, riding public transportation, walking to the places I need to go, etc. I also went to some gatherings such as art exhibitions, met with friends, and spent a lot of time in busy areas like Union Square Park and shopping centers to be a walking billboard of how much trash we create.
 A large portion of my time was spent doing interviews with media as well as a lot of the time on my computer and working with my team on videos, research, and social media.

 In order to make trash like the average American I aimed to eat like the average American because that’s where a lot of our trash is made.
 The primary way that this trash was made was eating a lot of packaged, processed foods at home.
 I also ate fast food on occasion as the average American does and ate out multiple times per week.
-Because a vast majority of Americans eat meat I ate meat as well.
-In my normal life I eat a primarily whole food plant based diet but just for the month I sacrificed that to fully immerse in a consumeristic way of life.
+Because a vast majority of Americans eat meat, I ate meat as well.
+In my normal life I eat a primarily whole food, plant-based diet, but just for the month I sacrificed that to fully immerse in a consumeristic way of life.

 What did you do with all the trash afterwards?

 The trash suit will be used for speaking at schools and events as well as displayed at exhibitions as a tool to show people how much trash that we create as individuals and educate how we can all be a part of the solution.
-In 2018 the suit will be on Display at the Atlanta International Airport as part of Nancy Judd’s solo Exhibition of trash art.
+In 2018-2019 the suit will be on Display at the Atlanta International Airport as part of Nancy Judd’s exhibition of trash art.
 The original trash will remain part of the suit so none of the trash is being thrown away or recycled.
 The food waste that was saved in the freezer for the month was composted and a few of the dirty pieces of trash were replaced with clean pieces of trash.

 What can I do to reduce the amount of waste I create?